Darts (album)

 Darts is a 2003 album from the Benevento/Russo Duo.
-Made up of only Marco Benevento and Joe Russo, the album contains the two playing only keyboards and drums, respectively.
-It was recorded live at the Knitting Factory and the Tribeca Rock Club, both venues in New York City.
+With Marco Benevento on keyboards and Joe Russo on drums, it was recorded live at the Knitting Factory and the Tribeca Rock Club in New York City.
+Russo had a residency at the Knitting factory and invited Benevento, a friend from middle school, to play with him.
+They would eventually release My Jackhammer and Darts in 2003.